-We will not share your full information outside of health partner organisations without your consent unless there are exceptional circumstances such as when the health or safety of others is at risk, where the law requires it or to carry out a statutory function.
-No information will ever be shared where we do not have a lawful basis to do so.
+We will never share your information outside of health partner organisations without your explicit consent unless there are exceptional circumstances such as when the health or safety of others is at risk, where the law requires it or to carry out a statutory function.

-Within the health partner organisations providing your care (NHS and Specialist Trusts) and in relation to the above-mentioned themes - Risk Stratification, Invoice Validation, Supporting Medicines Management, Summary Care Record - your information will be shared unless you choose to opt-out (see below).
+Within the health partner organisations (NHS and Specialist Trusts) and in relation to the above mentioned themes - Risk Stratification, Invoice Validation, Supporting Medicines Management, Summary Care Record - we will assume you are happy to for your information to be shared unless you choose to opt-out (see below).